xuqiongkai/xuqiongkai.github.io/README.md

 ---
 ## Recent News

-[2022 Oct] Two papers accepted to EMNLP main conference.
+[Oct, 2022] Two papers accepted to EMNLP main conference.
 Congrats to Zhuang and Xuanli!

-[2022 Sep] One paper accepted to NeurIPS.
+[Sep, 2022] One paper accepted to NeurIPS.

-[2022 Sep] I am honored to be invited to give a talk at TrustML YSS.
+[Sep, 2022] I am honored to be invited to give a talk at TrustML YSS.

-[2022 Aug] One paper accepted to COLING as oral presentation.
+[Aug, 2022] One paper accepted to COLING as oral presentation.

-[2022 Jun] I will join NLP Group @ University of Melbourne as Research Fellow on Security in NLP.
+[Jun, 2022] I will join NLP Group @ University of Melbourne as Research Fellow on Security in NLP.

 ---
 ## Recent and Selected Publications